d-bl/MAE-gf/docs/roses.md

 ## Stretched Paris ground

 ![stretched paris ground][p-strpg]
 These examples came to life as variations on a rose-ground with "do nothing (much)" on the left and right.
-Please see the resemblance with the _[Paris ground][page-paris]_.
+Please see the resemblance with the _[Paris ground](paris#traditional-paris-ground)_.

 [![0403-KG][P-0403-KG]][T-0403-KG]
 [![0424-KG][P-0424-KG]][T-0424-KG]